gaboth22/ESP_IrBlaster/README.md

 So a little more explanation:

-The 'protocol' field basically get switched (more like an if statement), for the supported protocol by the current IR Remote library.
+The 'protocol' field (this is a string) basically get switched (more like an if statement), for the supported protocol by the current IR Remote library.
 I have only tested Sony, since that's the tv I have :/ so the other ones need to be tested, and/or added as needed.

-The 'data' field get passed as received, there are no checks for validity, it will be a hex value (or int, or your pick), and will look something like 0xa90 (turn on/off code for Sony) -- or at least it does for my TV, and get decoded as Sony from IR lib.
+The 'data' (this is an int) field get passed as received, there are no checks for validity, it will be a hex value (or int, or your pick), and will look something like 0xa90 (turn on/off code for Sony) -- or at least it does for my TV, and get decoded as Sony from IR lib.

-The 'length' field is the lenght of the data being passed, for example 0xa90 is 12 bits long -- Don't worry about this, IR lib will tell you the length :D.
+The 'length' (this is an int)  field is the lenght of the data being passed, for example 0xa90 is 12 bits long -- Don't worry about this, IR lib will tell you the length :D.

-The 'repeat' field determines how many times that command will be sent -- Let's say you wanna put the volume up.
+The 'repeat' (this is an int)  field determines how many times that command will be sent -- Let's say you wanna put the volume up.
 You wouldn't wanna send 30 requests.
 So instead, just tell the ESP to send the command 30 times, throught the repeat field.

-The 'delay' field is the delay between repetition of commands being send, and it means milliseconds.
+The 'delay' (this is an int)  field is the delay between repetition of commands being send, and it means milliseconds.
 Let's say you wanna send a command 30 times, if you have no delay in between, it will not get registered by the TV as several button presses.
 So you gotta give it a delay -- 50 ms has worked for me.

 # Some more insight
 The idea, like I mentioned is that you don't have to reflash your board everytime something changes -- like the code you wanna send, or your WIFI name, or password.
 So we're using WiFiManager, which is a masterpiece -- it attempts to connect to wifi using the credentials that were used the last time a connections was established, and if that connection fails, it goes into AP mode, and broadcasts itself as a WiFi access point, called ESP_IrBlaster (You can change this), and if you do it through a mobile device, as soon as you connect to the wifi, it will prompt you to a site that allows you to scan for networks, and set the new credentials.
 Refer [here](https://tzapu.com/esp8266-wifi-connection-manager-library-arduino-ide/ "tzapu blog") for more information.